mvranic/kubeless-apl-demo/README.md

 # Demo: APL on Kubeless Serverless platform #
-Kubeless is serverless opensource platform, see www.kubeless.io .
+Kubeless is a serverless open source platform, see www.kubeless.io .

-APL is programming language, where central datatype is the multidimensional array.
-In demo is used Dyalog 17.0 APL interpreter (Linux version), see www.dyalog.com .
+APL is **A** **P**rogramming **L**anguage, where central datatype is the multidimensional array.
+In this demo we use Dyalog 17.0 APL interpreter (Linux version), see www.dyalog.com .

+APL Kubeless runtime (see fork of Kubless https://github.com/mvranic/kubeless) is based on JSON Server https://github.com/Dyalog/JSONServer.
+JSON Server used in APL Kubeless runtime is extended in a fork at https://github.com/mvranic/JSONServer .

 **Note:**
-Dyalog APL 17.0 distribution is needed for run this demo.
-Look on www.dyalog.com for options how to download.
+Dyalog APL 17.0 distribution is needed to run this demo.
+Look on www.dyalog.com for options on how to download installation.

 Demo is executed on minikube Kubernetes cluster (see https://github.com/kubernetes/minikube ) which is running local PC with Windows 10.
-Commands in demo are executed in PowerShell session.
+Commands in demo are executed in a PowerShell session.

-**curl** and **ab** (Apache Benchmark) tools are used from Linux Subsystem (which might be installed on Windows 10).
+**curl** and **ab** (Apache Benchmark) tools are used from Linux Subsystem (which can be installed on Windows 10).

 ## Clone Kubeless code and binaries ##
-Use custom folder where the code will be cloned from GitHub like (e.g c:\kubeless-demo).
-Further this folder is called **kubeless working folder**.
+Use custom folder where the code will be cloned from GitHub like (e.g. c:\kubeless-demo).
+Further this folder will be called **Kubeless working folder**.

-Kubeless serverless framework support various programming languages, but APL is not by supported.
-Therefore, Kubeless serverless framework has to be extended, to implement APL runtime to run APL code.
+Kubeless serverless framework supports various programming languages, but APL is not by supported.
+Therefore, Kubeless serverless framework had to be extended, to implement APL runtime to run APL code.

 To clone forked Kubeless framework, Kubeless bundles, Kubeless deployment and this demo use:
 ```
 git clone https://github.com/mvranic/kubeless.git